 2. UX Designer

-A UX designer’s primary focus is on understanding user behavior, creating user flows and wireframes, testing designs, and improving product experiences based on feedback and research.
+UX designer’s primacy focus is on usability, accessibility, user satisfaction, understanding user behavior, creating user flows and wireframes, and improving product experiences based on feedback and research.

 Related: Product Design vs. UX Design: What’s the Difference?